Course Description

 - Describe who to protect and analyze SMB traffic

-- Describe and implement update management for Windows Server
+- Describe and implement Windows Server update management

 Module 9: RDS on Windows Server

 This module covers Remote Desktop Services on Windows Server.
-It also deals with VDI implementations.
+It also covers VDI deployments.

 - RDS Summary